CHEM 101

 A + light → A+e

 where A is the material undergoing photoionization.
 This helps clarify why the photoelectric effect was first observed for metals, as they have the lowest ionization energies, although, in principle it can be observed in any material as long as sufficiently short EM wavelengths are employed.
 The electrons produced and measured as current are essentially the same phenomena as Thomson's cathode rays, but the excess kinetic energy of the ejected electrons, or photoelectrons, showed an interesting dependence on the wavelength of the illuminating light.
 First of all, no photoelectrons are observed until the frequency of light reaches a minimum, threshold value.
 Let us denote this threshold frequency as ν0.
 Thereafter, as frequency, ν, is increased (and wavelength, λ, decreases), the kinetic energy of the photoelectron increases linearly with the frequency.
-Since energy is conserved, the energy from the incident light must be equal to the sum of the ionization energy of A plus the kinetic energy of the photoelectron
+Since energy is conserved, the energy from the incident light must be equal to the sum of the ionization energy of A plus the kinetic energy of the photoelectron:

 light energy = IEA + KE